rammyblog/rent-movie/README.md

 >**NOTE**</br>
 > * Before the fourth step, you should have created a database for this application
-> * The supported database is MySQL
+> * The supported database is Postgres

 * Clone this repo